TalkingQuickly/talkingquickly.github.io/_drafts/2016-06-13-setting-up-a-vps-for-rails-with-chef-zero-knife-zero.md

 Here we're specifically cloning the develop branch which contains the updated, Chef Solo (not Knife Solo) based version.

-Move into the newly created project folder `cd rails-server-template` and run `bundle install` to install the required gems.
+Move into the newly created project folder `cd rails-server-template`.

 In the same directory, run `berks vendor`.
 [Berkshelf](https://github.com/berkshelf/berkshelf) is essentially Bundler for Chef Cookbooks.
 In Chef terminology, Cookbooks are the individual modules which tell chef how to install a particular pice of software.